RonCalabreseLab/Leech-8Cell-Tutorial-NeuroML/README.md

-# Calabrese Lab Leech Tutorial NeuroML Version #
+# Calabrese Lab Leech Tutorial, NeuroML Version #

 This is an in-progress conversion of the
 [Calabrese Lab 8-cell Leech Tutorial](http://www.biology.emory.edu/research/Calabrese/INTRO/INDEX.HTML) that
 is described in paper by
 [Hill et al 2001](http://www.biology.emory.edu/research/Calabrese/papers/Hill%20et%20al%202001%20J%20Compu%20Neuro.pdf) from the [Genesis simulator](http://genesis-sim.org/GENESIS) language to a [NeuroML model description language](https://www.neuroml.org/home) format.
+The original Genesis scripts can be found in the [genesis-scripts](genesis-scripts/) folder.
 The current version of the NeuroML v2 leech tutorial files can be found under the folder `NeuroML2`.
 We aim to export the NeuroML model defition targeting the [Neuron simulator](https://www.neuron.yale.edu) language for